PhilPizza/jekyll-now/_posts/2018-05-21-MLB_Stadiums.md

 ---
 layout: post
-title: MLB Trends - Part I: Stadium
+title: 'MLB Trends - Part I: Stadium'
 ---

 > "You can observe a lot by just watching" - Yogi Berra